akondrahman/59115ASE/hw/read/README.md

 + 02/
   - Nachiappan Nagappan, Brendan Murphy, and Victor Basili.
 The Influence of Organizational Structure on Software Quality: An Empirical Case Study, in Proceedings of the 30th International conference on Software engineering (ICSE '08), pages 521-530, ACM, 2008
 + 03/
+  - Christian Bird, Nachiappan Nagappan, Premkumar Devanbu, Harald Gall,and Brendan Murphy.
+Does Distributed Development Affect Software Quality?: An Empirical Case Study of Windows Vista, in International conference on Software engineering (ICSE '09), pages 518-528, ACM, 2009
++ 04/
   - Arisholm, Erik, Lionel C. Briand, and Eivind B. Johannessen.
 "A systematic and comprehensive investigation of methods to build and evaluate fault prediction models."
 Journal of Systems and Software 83.1 (2010): 2-17.
 APA
-+ 04/
-  - Stefan Lessmann, Bart Baesens, Christophe Mues, and Swantje Pietsch.
-Benchmarking Classification Models for Software Defect Prediction: A Proposed Framework and Novel Findings in IEEE TRANSACTIONS ON SOFTWARE ENGINEERING, VOL.34, NO.4, JULY/AUGUST 2008 [2] D. Posnett, V. Filkov, and P. Devanbu.
-Ecological inference in empirical software engineering.
-In Proceedings of the 2011 26th IEEE/ACM Inter- national Conference on Automated Software Engineering, pages 362–371.
-IEEE Computer Society, 2011.
 + 05/
   - Stefan Lessmann, Bart Baesens, Christophe Mues, and Swantje Pietsch.
-Benchmarking Classification Models for Software Defect Prediction: A Proposed Framework and Novel Findings in IEEE TRANSACTIONS ON SOFTWARE ENGINEERING, VOL.34, NO.4, JULY/AUGUST 2008 [2] D. Posnett, V. Filkov, and P. Devanbu.
-Ecological inference in empirical software engineering.
-In Proceedings of the 2011 26th IEEE/ACM Inter- national Conference on Automated Software Engineering, pages 362–371.
-IEEE Computer Society, 2011.
+Benchmarking Classification Models for Software Defect Prediction: A Proposed Framework and Novel Findings in IEEE TRANSACTIONS ON SOFTWARE ENGINEERING, VOL.34, NO.4, JULY/AUGUST 2008
 + 06/
   - Promise Repository Resuable Database Submission
 + 07/